 What are Some of the Best Ways to Maintain My Wood Burning Stove

-Assuming you would like tips on how to best maintain your wood burning stove: One of the most important things you can do to maintain your wood burning stove is to keep it clean.
+One of the most important things you can do to maintain your wood burning stove is to keep it clean.
 At least once a week, sweep out the ashes and debris that have accumulated in the firebox.

 Once a month, give your stove a more thorough cleaning by removing all of the grates and scraping off any built-up residue.
 This will help ensure that your stove is operating as efficiently as possible.
-Another important tip is to make sure that you are using dry, seasoned wood.

 Wet or unseasoned wood will not only be harder to ignite, but it will also produce more smoke and creosote buildup.
 Creosote is a highly combustible substance that can cause chimney fires if it isn’t removed on a regular basis.
-Finally, have your chimney inspected and cleaned at least once a year by a professional.

 This will help remove any dangerous buildup of creosote or soot and also check for any potential problems with your flue or fireplace itself.